cag/coffeegame/README.md

 ### Ubuntu

 node.js is available with the `nodejs` package.
-Install it using the package manager of your source.
+Install it using the package manager of your choice.

 If you want to generate documentation as you develop, you will want to grab Pygments via the `python-pygments` package, assuming you're